 The FAI also has separate rules for expedited arbitration.
-The expedited arbitration is intended for smaller disputes with lesser monetary interest.
+Expedited arbitration is intended for smaller disputes with lesser monetary interest.
 In expedited arbitration the arbitral award is rendered within three months of the date the case file is transferred to the arbitral tribunal.

-The action requesting setting aside an arbitral award must be made within three months of the date the requesting party received a copy of the award.
+An action requesting the setting aside of an arbitral award must be made within three months of the date the requesting party received a copy of the award.

 The court procedure related to requesting an arbitral award to be set aside or declared null and void is three-tiered.
 The district court's decision is open to an appeal in the court of appeal, and the court of appeal's decision may be appealed in the Supreme Court, provided that the Supreme Court grants a leave to appeal.